Carbon Neutrality

 Measures for achieving RE100

-• The SYNECO Plaza Azumino local symbiosis-type recycling facility
+• The Azumino Plaza local symbiosis-type recycling facility

-The SYNECO Plaza Azumino local symbiosis-type recycling facility (Azumino-shi Nagano Pref.) operated by SYNECO Inc. has installed a power generation facility using reused solar panels on its roof.
-The facilities are supplied with RE100 options from retail electric utilities, achieving a RE100 plant.
+The Azumino Plaza local symbiosis-type recycling facility (Azumino-shi Nagano Pref.) operated by ECONECOL Inc. has installed a power generation facility using reused solar panels on its roof.

 By utilizing the know-how gained through these initiatives, we provide similar services to companies seeking to reduce CO₂ emissions and introduce renewable energy sources.